tarwn/lessthandot-hugo/blogs/content/posts/2013-01-24-where-not-to-use-functions.md

 ---
 Functions can be very powerful, but used in the wrong place in a query they can show some unexpected behavior.

 In this post I will be using the AdventureWorks2008R2 database and I will query the Sales.SalesOrderHeader to get all the 2006 OrderDates.
-A query that doesn’t make much sense but will return some interesting results.
+A query that doesn't make much sense but will return some interesting results.

 Take the following query: